simpletaril/final_project/README.md

-# final_project
-ros2 commands for running the project:
+# ros2 commands for running the project:

 build and source the environment: ~ colcon build,    ~source install/setup.bash